Holic75/Baldurs-gate-dnd-3.5/README.md

  16th level: +4 bonus to damage roll.
 ```
 Disadvantages:
-– Do not gain combat style bonus feats.
+– Does not gain weapon style bonus feats.
 – May only wear light armor.
 – May not use the Charm Animal ability.